KarolS/millfork/docs/api/command-line.md

 * `-t <platform>` – Target platform.
 It is loaded from an `.ini` file found in any of the include directories.
 See also [this document](target-platforms.md).

 * `-r <program>` – Run given program after successful compilation.
 Useful for automatically launching emulators without any external scripting.
+The program is run with the working directory set to its own directory, and it's passed the full path to the output file as its argument.

 * `-R <param>` – Adds a parameter to the command line of the program run with `-r`.
 All `-R` options are added in order, before the output file name.